praiskup/resalloc/README.md

   somebody will have to pay for every allocated resource in the cloud, so we want to allocate only as much resources as we need at the moment.
-- Preallocation - Allocating new resources can take some time (e.g. spawning a new VM in the cloud and running ansible playbooks to provision it can take few minutes), and users don't want to wait.
+- Preallocation - Allocating new resources can take some time (e.g. spawning a new VM in the cloud and running Ansible playbooks to provision it can take few minutes), and users don't want to wait.
 It is a good idea to preallocate a small number of resources that are ready to be used immediately.
 - Livechecks - Clouds are unreliable.
 VMs can break while starting or become unresponsive for various reasons.
-Resalloc periodically checks the livelines of all resources and makes sure money doesn't leak out of our pockets.
+Resalloc periodically checks the liveness of all resources and makes sure money doesn't leak out of our pockets.
 - Resource prioritization - Multiple pools can provide the same resources but they might not cost the same.
 There is a price for running VMs in Amazon